Peoria Ronald McDonald House opens, community celebrates monumental facility

 I think it’s breath taking to be able to come over the bridge on your way into Peoria and you can just see it and at nighttime it’s almost like a beacon of light that’s really welcoming and calling the families here.Melissa Skinner-Liberman, Board Chair | Ronald McDonald House Charities of Central Illinois

-The Peoria RMH is about 40,000 sq. ft and four stories.
-It will be located at the corner of Spalding Avenue and NE Monroe Street downtown.
-The first floor is reserved for community spaces.
-This includes a large central family/guest kitchen, a 50-person dining room, a family room, toy store, game room, arts & crafts room, and community room.
+The Peoria RMH is about 40,000 sq. ft and slightly over four stories.
+It is located at the corner of Spalding Avenue and NE Monroe Street downtown.
+The first floor is reserved for community spaces; this includes a large central family/guest kitchen, a 50-person dining room, a family room, toy store, game room, arts & crafts room, and community room.
 There will also be a playground outside with a secure access point.
-Parking will be available in a lot we are in the process to purchase across the street off Spalding.

-The Peoria RMH will have a total of 22 mini-suites available when the doors open, which will be located on the second and third floors of the building.
+The Peoria RMH has a total of 22 mini-suites located on the second and third floors of the building.
 Each mini-suite sleeps up to five guests and includes a private bathroom.
-The fourth floor will be shelled-out for future expansion.
+The fourth floor is shelled-out for future expansion.

 “This is a building that’s been built on a lot of love,” said Campaign Co-Chair Terry Clark.
 “This community loves people, loves to take care of people, and we’re just so thrilled to be part of it.”

-“Thank you all for going before each family that’s going to step in the front doors of this building and call this place home in a very hard time,” said Julie Locke-Moore.
+The new Peoria RMH will serve over 700 families annually, providing a new sense of home for families in a medical situation.

-The new Peoria Ronald McDonald House will serve over 700 families annually, providing a new sense of home for families in a medical situation.
+Parking will be available in a lot across the street off Spalding.

 The capital campaign for the Peoria Ronald McDonald House is still going strong with many individuals giving and adopt-the-house sponsorship opportunities still available.

 Donations can be made online at rmhc-centralillinois.org/donate, or you may mail it to P.O.
-Box 5354, Peoria, IL 61601-5354.
+Box 5354, Peoria, Ill.
+61601-5354.
 Donations at $1,000 and above will be recognized on a donor wall planned at the entry of the Peoria RMH.
-For more information about sponsorship opportunities or the Adopt-the-Room Program, contact CEO Kelly Thompson at kt@rmhc-centralillinois.org or at (309) 401-2525.